Funeral: In Vietnam

-In Vietnam, Buddhism is the most commonly practiced religion, however, most burial methods do not coincide with the Buddhist belief of cremation.
+In Vietnam, Buddhism is the most commonly practiced religion.
+However, most burial methods do not coincide with the Buddhist belief of cremation.

 The body of the deceased is moved to a loved one's house and placed in an expensive coffin.
 The body usually stays there for about three days, allowing time for people to visit and place gifts in the mouth.
 This stems from the Vietnamese belief that the dead should be surrounded by their family.
-This belief goes so far as to include superstition as well.
-If somebody is dying in Vietnamese culture, they are rushed home from the hospital so they can die there, because if they die away from home it is believed to be bad luck to take a corpse home.
+This belief goes so far as to include superstition as well: if somebody is dying in Vietnamese culture, they are rushed home from the hospital so they can die there because, if they die away from home, it is believed to be bad luck to take a corpse home.

-Many services are also held in the Vietnamese burial practices.
+Many services are held in the Vietnamese burial practices.
 One is held before moving the coffin from the home and the other is held at the burial site.
 After the burial of the loved one, incense is burned at the gravesite and respect is paid to all the nearby graves.
 Following this, the family and friends return to the home and enjoy a feast to celebrate the life of the recently departed.
 Even after the deceased has been buried, the respect and honor continues.
-For the first 49 days after the burying, the family holds a memorial service every 7 days, where the family and friends come back together to celebrate the life of their loved one.
-After this, they meet again on the 100th day after the death, then 265 days after the death, and finally they meet on the anniversary of the death of their loved one, a whole year later, to continue to celebrate the glorious life of their recently departed.
+For the first 49 days after the burial, the family holds a memorial service every 7 days, where the family and friends come back together to celebrate the life of their loved one.
+After this, they meet again on the 100th day after the death, then 265 days after the death, and finally they meet on the anniversary of the death of their loved one, a year later, to continue to celebrate the glorious life of their recently departed.